abby-pfingsten/wedding/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+You can enter the password to proceed: "meeloisking".
+Super secure, I know ;)

 ## Libraries Used

 ### Material UI